-Pursue a Bachelor of Music degree that incorporates the Foundation Year Programme into the first-year curriculum, and you’ll gain with a deeper understanding of music as a social phenomenon and vector of philosophical, psychological and cultural expression.
-You can also pursue a Bachelor of Arts with a major in music, or combine an interest in music with another subject, such as theatre.
+Through our partnership with Dalhousie, you can pursue a Bachelor of Music degree that incorporates the Foundation Year Program into the first-year curriculum.
+Over the course of your first year, you’ll gain with a deeper understanding of music as a social phenomenon and vector of philosophical, psychological and cultural expression.
+After first year, you will take classes at King’s and at Dalhousie’s Fountain School of Performing Arts .

 Non-music majors can take elective classes to gain a greater understanding and appreciation of music.